History of the Portuguese Communist Party: Post-war and the Movement of Democratic Unity

-In 1945, with a whole new international community created by the defeat of the major fascist regimes in World War II, Salazar was forced to make some superficial democratic changes in order to raise Portugal's image in the eyes of its western allies.
-In October of that year, the democratic resistance was authorized to form a platform, which was named Movement of Democratic Unity (Portuguese: Movimento de Unidade Democrática, or MUD).
+In October 1945, the democratic resistance was authorized to form a platform, which was named Movement of Democratic Unity (Portuguese: Movimento de Unidade Democrática, or MUD).
 Initially, the MUD was controlled by the moderate opposition, but soon became strongly influenced by the PCP that controlled its youth wing.
 Among the leadership of the youth wing were several communists, including Octávio Pato, Salgado Zenha, Mário Soares, Júlio Pomar and Mário Sacramento.
-This influence led to the MUD being made illegal by the government in 1948, after several waves of suppression.

-The fourth congress, held in July 1946, pointed to massive popular struggle as the only way to overthrow the regime, and stated the policies that would help the party lead that popular movement.
-This, along with the improvement of the party's clandestine action, was the main focus of the congress.
-A brief report of the conclusions of this congress was published by the Central Committee of the Communist Party of the Soviet Union (CPSU).
-For the first time since the party had been expelled from the Comintern, the CPSU published info about the PCP, a slight change in the Soviet stance on the party.
 At this time, Álvaro Cunhal travelled to Yugoslavia with the aid of Bento de Jesus Caraça in order to improve the relations with the Socialist Bloc.
 Later, in 1948, he travelled to Soviet Union in order to speak with Mikhail Suslov, after the ties between the PCP and the International Communist Movement were re-established.
-Soon after returning from Soviet Union, Cunhal was arrested by the political police.

 In 1951, after the death of the president António Carmona, the government, continuing the policy of staging democratic changes, called for an election.
 The Party, along with other sectors of the opposition, supported the mathematician Ruy Luís Gomes, who would be declared ineligible five days before the election.
-During the campaign, some supporters of his candidacy had been imprisoned and Gomes himself had been beaten in the Rio Tinto.
-Following these events, the other oppositionist candidate, Quintão Meireles, abandoned the elections and the official candidate, Craveiro Lopes, was elected unchallenged.
+During the campaign, some supporters of his candidacy had been imprisoned and Gomes himself had been beaten in Rio Tinto.